 Summary of What To Wear in Italy

-Italian fashion is a timeless art that’s been perfected over the years, but that doesn’t mean you can’t look like a local with a few simple pieces of quality, stylish travel clothing.
-Opt for a great fit over a flashy look, invest in a few simple pieces, and keep it light and mobile, and you’ll be living that #dolcelife faster than the sun sets over the Forum (it happens fast).
+Italian fashion is a timeless art, but you can look like a local with a few simple pieces of quality, stylish travel clothing.
+Opt for a great fit over a flashy look, invest in a few simple pieces, and keep it light and mobile.
+You’ll be living that la dolce vita faster than the sun sets over the Forum (it happens fast).

 - Get travel clothing that fits you well

-- Invest in a few quality pieces of merino for a versatile capsule wardrobe
+- Invest in a few quality pieces of merino wool for a versatile capsule wardrobe

 - Linen is the unofficial fabric of summer in Italy